croaky/webstack/railway-go-crunchy-bridge/README.md

 - Set "Root directory" to `/railway-go-crunchy-bridge`.
 - Click "Variables".
 - Click "+ New Variable".
-- Enter "DATABASE_URL" and paste in the Crunchy connection string.
+- Enter "DATABASE_URL" and paste in the Tailscale'd Crunchy connection string.